 After many years of reliable service, my ICOM VHF rolled over and died, and I decided to replace it with a Standard Horizon combined VHF/DSC/AIS set.

-They're obviously a little more expensive than a standard set, but a lot cheaper than two individual VHF and AIS sets.
+Coupled to my Raymarine chart-plotter, it displays AIS data of all appropriately equipped vessels on the display.
+They're obviously a little more expensive than a standard set but a lot cheaper than two individual VHF and AIS sets.
 It's proved to be a great purchase.

-The outboard stops or you drop an oar.
-Without a handheld VHF set to call for help on, you could well find yourself in a spot of bother; particularly so if darkness is setting in.
+All cruising boats should carry a handheld VHF marine radio in addition to the fixed installation—ideally a waterproof one that floats.
+Imagine you're going ashore in the yacht's tender in a brisk offshore wind.
+The outboard stops, or you drop an oar.
+Without a handheld VHF set to call for help, you could well find yourself in a spot of bother, particularly if darkness is setting in.

-Hand-held sets normally have power settings of 2.5w and 5w, and some models are now available with DSC (Digital Selective Calling).
+And if it has a built-in GPS receiver, you can tell your rescuers exactly where you are.
+A handheld VHF radio is also a very useful backup if the fixed VHF set lets you down.
+Handheld sets normally have power settings of 2.5w and 5w, and some models are now available with DSC (Digital Selective Calling).

-If you buy a marine VHF radio in the UK today it will have channels 1 to 28 and 60 to 88.
+If you buy a marine VHF radio in the UK today, it will have channels 1 to 28 and 60 to 88.
 Channels 29 to 36 and 38 to 59 are private channels that you won't have access to.
 Channel 37 is numbered as 'M' and is used by UK marinas and yacht clubs, along with Channel 80.

 Channel 16 is reserved for Initial Calling and for Distress and Safety Calling.
 Having established contact via Channel 16 in a non-distress situation, the station called will nominate a Working Channel to which both parties will switch for the rest of their communication.

-The Working Channels are 06, 08, 09, 10, 13, 15, 17, 67, 69, 72, 73 and 77.
-Channels 10, 67 and 73 are also used by the UK Coastguard so it's best to avoid these.
-Channel 70 is reserved solely for DSC (Digital Selective Calling) only.
+The Working Channels are 06, 08, 09, 10, 13, 15, 17, 67, 69, 72, 73, and 77.
+Channels 10, 67, and 73 are also used by the UK Coastguard, so it's best to avoid these.
+Channel 70 is reserved solely for DSC (Digital Selective Calling).

-Note that in this case 'International' doesn't include the United States and Canada; they use different VHF channels 'over there'.
+Note that in this case, 'International' doesn't include the United States and Canada; they use different VHF channels 'over there.'

 In the UK you're required by law to have both a Ship Radio License and a VHF/DSC (Short Range) Operators Certificate.